openharmony/docs/en/application-dev/reference/apis/js-apis-data-preferences.md

 getAll(): Promise&lt;Object&gt;

-Obtains an **Object** instance that contains all KV pairs.
+Obtains all KV pairs from the cached **Preferences** instance.
 This API uses a promise to return the result.

 **System capability**: SystemCapability.DistributedDataManager.Preferences.Core